and Cremerie de Paris / Villeroy Bourbon |

 he meets many other artists.

-Eugène disposes of significan revenues
+Eugène disposes of important revenues

-coming from different Ceramics companies.
+coming from two Ceramics companies.

 Emile Bernard, Paul Cezanne, Paul Gaugin,